QR Code Business Cards for iPhone: Share Contacts Fast

-You probably know the situation.
-You are at an event, the conversation is going well, and then the awkward search for a business card begins.
+You know the situation.
+You're at an event, the conversation is going well, and then the awkward search for a business card begins.
 With a digital card in Apple Wallet, that moment disappears.
+You take out your iPhone, your contact scans the QR code, and all your information lands in their address book without errors.

 The everyday digital advantage